Aqueum/UFS-Portfolio/README.md

 "Featured Work" into WhatTheFont was SmytheSans (thin & regular respectively) but these aren't available at reasonable cost for a MOOC...

-## Font Sizes on JaneDoette2
+## Font Sizes
 After being taught mobile first, my second attempt employed this methodology.
 As I couldn't find a way to wrap or otherwise shrink urls (`.worklink {white-space: nowrap; overflow: hidden; text-overflow: ellipsis; min-width:
 10px;}` didn't work), I was forced to select too small a font size in order to stop long URLs from resulting in uneven image sizes.
-I feel this was an acceptable compromise given the following mitigation.
+I feel this was an acceptable compromise given the following mitigation:

 In order to mitigate the potential small tap target issue, I added links to the images.
 (I tried adding links to the entire article but this led to